-- A Do not remove the service plug without always wearing appropriate Personal Protective Equipment (PPE) to help protect the responder from serious injury or death by electrical shock. - 1 Immediately cover the service plug socket with insulated tape.
-The Li-ion battery retains high voltage power even when the service plug is removed.
+- A Do not remove the service plug without always wearing appropriate Personal Protective Equipment (PPE) to help protect the responder from serious injury or death by electrical shock. - • Immediately cover the service plug socket with insulated tape.
+The high-voltage battery retains high-voltage power even when the service plug is removed.
 To avoid electric shock, NEVER touch the terminals inside the socket.

-10 Avoid unintended reinstallation and risk of electrical shock and severe personal injury or death, the rescuer should carry the service plug on his/her person while work is in progress.
+1 To avoid unintended reinstallation and risk of electrical shock and severe personal injury or death, the rescuer should carry the service plug on his/her person while work is in progress.